Document

 Section 43B of the Income Tax Act provides a list of expenses allowed as deductions under the heading ‘Income from business and profession’.
 It states that some expenses can be claimed as deductions from business income only in the year of actual payment and not in the year when the liability to pay such expenses is incurred.

-In our previous article, we discussed what kinds of deductions are available from income derived from business or profession.
+In our previous article, Deductions u/s 36, we discussed what kinds of deductions are available from income derived from business or profession.
 In this article, we shall look at what expenses are deductible only on actual payment being made.
-We can also say that deduction is on payment and not on the accrual basis.
-But, the assessee will be given time to pay these amounts before he files his return of income or the due date for filing his return of income.
+We can also say that the deduction is on payment and not on an accrual basis.
+However, for the purpose of claiming deductions in the relevant previous year in which the expenditure is incurred, the above sums have to be paid by the assessee on or before the due date for furnishing the return of income under section 139(1) in respect of the previous year in which the liability to pay such sum was incurred.
 When filing the returns, the assessee can show the proof of making such payment and claim the deduction in the same year (in which the amount was accrued).

 Budget 2024 update